wickedlyethan/wickedlyethan.github.io/content/recipes/2022-11-27_sesame-glazed-salmon-and-green-beans.md

 ---
 source_url: https://www.budgetbytes.com/sesame-glazed-salmon-and-green-beans
 slug: sesame-glazed-salmon-and-green-beans
-name: Sesame Glazed Salmon and Green Beans
+title: Sesame Glazed Salmon and Green Beans
 date_added: '2022-11-27'
 description: This incredible fast and easy Sesame Glazed Salmon dinner is faster than take-out and fancy enough to impress your friends and family.